afondiel/computer-science-notebook/computer-vision-notes/cv-notes.md

 - **Remote Sensing** involves analyzing data from sensors to understand the Earth's surface and atmosphere.
 - And more ...

-## CV Problem & Challenges: Why Computer Vision is a Hard problem in AI?
+## Computer Vision Problem & Challenges: Why Computer Vision is a Hard problem in AI?

 | Challenge Category | Description |
 |---------------------|-------------|